mlrun/demo-call-center/README.md

 Your environment should include `MLRUN_ENV_FILE=<absolute path to the ./mlrun.env file> ` (point to the mlrun .env file in this repo); see [mlrun client setup](https://docs.mlrun.org/en/latest/install/remote.html) instructions for details.

-Note: You can also use a remote MLRun service (over Kubernetes): instead of starting a local mlrun: edit the [mlrun.env](./mlrun.env) and specify its address and credentials.
+> Note: You can also use a remote MLRun service (over Kubernetes): instead of starting a local mlrun: edit the [mlrun.env](./mlrun.env) and specify its address and credentials.

 ### Install the requirements

-This demo requires:
-* [**MLRun**](https://www.mlrun.org/) &mdash; Orchestrate the demo's workflows.
-* [**SQLAlchemy**](https://www.sqlalchemy.org/) &mdash; Manage the MySQL DB of calls, clients and agents.
-* [**Vizro**](https://vizro.mckinsey.com/) &mdash; To view the call center DB and transcriptions, and to play the generated conversations.

 ```
 !pip install SQLAlchemy==2.0.31 pymysql dotenv
 ```
 ### Setup
-Please set the following configuration - choose compute device: CPU or GPU, choose the language of the calls, and whether to skip the calls generation workflow and use pre-generated data.
+Set the following configuration: choose compute device: CPU or GPU; choose the language of the calls; and whether to skip the calls generation workflow and use pre-generated data.

 #### Setup in Iguazio cluster

-- This demo is limited to run with MLRun 1.9.x Python 3.11, with CPU or GPU, a mysql database and run the pipeline with `engine = "remote"`.
-- Need to setup a MySQL database for the demo.
-SQLite is not currently supported.
 - Set `run_with_gpu = False`, `use_sqlite = False`, `engine = "remote"`.
 - .env must include OPENAI_API_KEY, OPENAI_API_BASE, and MYSQL_URL.

 #### Setup in Platform McK

-- GPU is not supported at the moment.
+Differences between installing on Iguazio cluster and Platform McKinsey:
-- SQLite is supported.
+- SQLite is supported
 - Set `run_with_gpu = False`, `use_sqlite = True`, `engine = "remote"`.
 - .env include OPENAI_API_KEY, OPENAI_API_BASE, and S3_BUCKET_NAME.